If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 - Your ice has a strange or unusual taste.

-- You visually see dirt on the ice maker interior walls
+- You visually see dirt on the ice maker’s interior walls.

 - The ice is smaller than usual or melts faster than it should

-- It’s cloudy in appearance (If you have an ice maker that produces clear ice)
+- The ice is cloudy in appearance (If you have an ice maker that produces clear ice)

-- Your ice maker isn’t working properly (Troubleshooting your ice maker)
+- Your ice maker isn’t working correctly (Troubleshooting your ice maker)

 My Top 3 Cleaners for Portable Ice Makers

-Keeping your ice maker clean is vital to your well-being, and the quality of ice you serve to your family or customers.
-A great way to guarantee that your portable ice maker is producing the best ice possible is to use a quality ice maker cleaner.
+Keeping your ice maker clean is vital to your well-being and the quality of ice you serve to your family or customers.
+A great way to guarantee that your portable ice maker produces the best ice possible is to use a quality cleaner.

 There are three things that you should consider before you purchase a cleaner for your ice maker.

-It’s recommended before using any cleaning solution, you read the instructions on the back of the bottle.
+It’s recommended before using any cleaning solution that you read the instructions on the back of the bottle.

 Related: The Best Homemade Cleaning Solution – Save Money!!